pedromoto4/whatsapp-saas-fronte/backend/RAILWAY-DEPLOYMENT.md

 ## Troubleshooting

+1. **Port Issues (FIXED):**
+   - The custom start scripts properly handle Railway's PORT variable
+   - Railway automatically sets the PORT environment variable
+   - Do not manually set PORT in environment variables

-1. **Database Connection Issues:**
+2. **Database Connection Issues:**
    - Verify the DATABASE_URL is exactly as provided
    - Check Railway logs for connection errors

-2. **Port Issues:**
-   - Railway automatically sets the PORT environment variable
-   - The app is configured to use Railway's dynamic port

 3. **CORS Issues:**
    - Update CORS_ORIGINS to include your frontend domain